The Egyptian Museum Cairo

 Do You Need a Guide For the Egyptian Museum?

-Our feeling is yes, absolutely.
+Our feeling is yes, you do need a guide.
 This museum is everything a modern museum in the west isn’t, other than huge.

 It’s vast and you could easily spend a whole day here and not come close to seeing everything.